Rich uses modern methods to create classic results.

 In 2017 the Carbon County Bar Association commissioned Rich to create three 30″x40″ environmental judicial portraits for the Carbon County Courthouse in Jim Thorpe, Pennsylvania.
 The judges were photographed in May, and the paintings were finished in October.
 They are included in the gallery of paintings.

 In 2018 the Montgomery Bar Association returned with a commission for two more judicial portraits.
 His first commission for a judicial portrait in Philadelphia City Hall came in 2019.
-He is currently working on four more commissioned portraits to be delivered in early 2021.
+In 2020 he completed four more commissioned portraits that will be unveiled in the summer of 2021.